-Large firms play an important role in the labor market.1 This paper seeks to think more carefully about the wage setting behavior of such firms in an environment where firms face within-firm equity constraints on wages.2 I show, in the context of a directed search model of multi-worker firms, that such constraints reduce wages, as the firm's incentive to profit from its existing workers via low wages depresses also those of new hires, increasing the profitability of hiring.
-In a dynamic model, the constraints further give rise to a time-inconsistency in the firm problem affecting allocations.3 To analyze outcomes when firms reoptimize wages each period in the face of this time-inconsistency, I consider Markov perfect equilibria, offering a tractable solution approach that allows studying the implications of the model for the dynamics of wages and hiring in response to shocks.
+Large firms play an important role in the labor market.1 Motivated by literature in personnel economics characterizing worker compensation in large organizations as governed by administrative rules reflecting horizontal equity concerns, this paper thinks about firm wage setting in an environment where firms face within-firm equity constraints on wages.
+I show, in the context of a directed search model of multi-worker firms, that introducing such constraints leads to lower wages, as the firms' incentive to profit from their existing workers via low wages depresses also those of new hires, increasing the profitability of hiring.
+In a dynamic model, these elements further give rise to a time-inconsistency in the firm problem affecting allocations, as the firm effectively faces a less elastic labor supply in the short than the long run.
+To analyze outcomes when firms reoptimize wages each period in the face of this time-inconsistency, I consider Markov perfect equilibria, proposing a tractable solution approach that allows studying the implications of the model for the dynamics of wages and hiring in response to shocks.
+Two applications show that such cross-worker constraints can give rise to rigidity/stickiness in wages.

-I study a labor market with search frictions and competitive search, where firms employ a measure of workers and must pay all their (equally productive) workers the same.
+I study a labor market with search frictions and competitive search (Moen 1997), where firms employ a measure of workers and must pay all their (equally productive) workers the same.
 I refer to such constraints as firm wage constraints.
 I begin by showing, in the context of a static model, that introducing such constraints alters the tradeoffs firms face in choosing a wage to offer.
 In competitive search, firms set wages to resolve a tradeoff between the wage and vacancy costs of hiring: offering a higher wage increases hires per vacancy, but at the cost of having to pay those hires more.
 With firm wage constraints, this decision is influenced by the firm's incentive to profit from its existing workers via low wages, causing the firm to set a lower wage instead.
 With all firms affected, the equilibrium shifts toward lower wages in a way that hurts workers and benefits firms, encouraging vacancy creation and leading to overhiring in equilibrium.
-As equilibrium allocations absent constraints are socially optimal, the constraints also imply a departure from efficiency.4
+As equilibrium allocations absent constraints are socially optimal, the constraints also imply a departure from efficiency.2